Bayesian Persuasion with State-Dependent Quadratic Cost Measures: Illustrative Examples

 \section{Illustrative Examples}

-Similar to the example introduced in \cite{ref:Kamenica11}, let us consider the interaction between a prosecutor (\player{S}) and a judge (\player{R}) during the trial of a defendant.
-Particularly, now the prosecutor has access to \begin{itemize} \item the information of interest $\info\in\infoSet$ corresponding to the status of a defendant based on some evidence \item the private information $\private\in\privateSet$ corresponding to the prosecutor's intuition about the status of the defendant. \end{itemize} Irrespective of the evidence, our self-confident and righteous prosecutor seeks to induce the judge to perceive the status of the defendant in line with his intuition.
+Similar to the example introduced in \cite{ref:Kamenica11}, let us consider the interaction between a prosecutor (\player{S}) and a judge (\player{R}) during a trial of a defendant.
+Particularly, now the prosecutor has access to \begin{itemize} \item the information of interest $\info\in\infoSet$ corresponding to the status of a defendant based on some evidence \item the private information $\private\in\privateSet$ corresponding to the prosecutor's intuition about the status of the defendant \end{itemize} Irrespective of the evidence, our self-confident and righteous prosecutor seeks to induce the judge to perceive the status of the defendant in line with his intuition.
 On the other side, the judge is only interested in what the evidence says about the status of the defendant.
-We consider three scenarios where the underlying joint distributions over the prosecutor's intuition and what the evidence suggests about the defendant's status are as tabulated in Tables \ref{tab:joint1}, \ref{tab:joint2}, and \ref{tab:joint3}, where (NG), (I), and (G) correspond to the status of `not guilty', `innocent', and `guilty', respectively.
+We first consider three scenarios where the underlying joint distributions over the prosecutor's intuition and what the evidence suggests about the defendant's status are {\cb chosen arbitrarily} as tabulated in Tables \ref{tab:joint1}, \ref{tab:joint2}, and \ref{tab:joint3}, where (I), (NG), and (G) correspond to the status of `innocent', `not guilty', and `guilty', respectively. {\cb We will examine our solution concept in a relatively larger state space in Scenario IV later in this section.}

+{\cb Analogously, we can view prosecutor, defendant, and judge, respectively, as a sensor, a plant, and a controller (or an estimator) in a (non-cooperative) multi-agent system.
+Then the sensor would report the status of the plant strategically in order to induce the controller to perceive the status in a certain way (e.g., to deceive the controller) while the controller would only be interested in learning the plant's status.}

 Note that in Scenario I, the prosecutor's intuition always says that the defendant is guilty, which can also be viewed as the prosecutor always seeks for conviction similar to the example studied in \cite{ref:Kamenica11}.
 However, this differs from the example in \cite{ref:Kamenica11} in terms of the cost measures, and therefore also the result is different.
 The cost of \player{S} when \player{R} has the belief $ '$, where $\mu := \prob{\rand{z}= '}$, is given by